 Although the EU has not prohibited Russian natural gas imports, it is working to end its reliance on Russian energy (see below).
-The EU also is considering using frozen Russian assets to support Ukraine.
+The EU also is considering measures to combat sanctions evasion and using frozen Russian assets to support Ukraine.
 (Also see CRS Insight IN11869, Russia's War Against Ukraine: Overview of U.S. Sanctions and Other Responses.)